cwesterduin/challenge-github/README.md

 ## Challenges
 - Dark mode with no flicker - kind of works.
 We used react-helmet to run javascript which sets css variables before the app renders so it renders with correct color
 - Best way to make multiple requests to the github API as data is stored at many urls
-- hitting the API rate limit
+- Hitting the API rate limit and having to implement auth for fetch